art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Agents

 Represents a person or organization.
-In the API, this includes artists, copyright representives and corporate bodies.
+In the API, this includes artists, copyright representatives and corporate bodies.
 For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#agents).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource